-Here is Bart at the Rutland Amtrak station.
+Here is Bart at the station.

-Me at the Rutland Amtrak station.
+Me at the station.

-The train then backed into the siding.
+The train then reversed into the siding.

-There is a Drone in the sky.
-Steve Barry of Railfan Magazine was getting ready to launch his own Drone.
+There is a drone in the sky.
+Steve Barry of Railfan Magazine was getting ready to launch his own drone.

 This branch was a part of the original Clarendon & Pittsford, and the reason that it still exists is the large OMYA plant that still operates here.
 For those who track their mileage, this line can be a bit confusing as the C&P timetable and track charts show Florence, at the connection with the Vermont Railway, as milepost "0".
 These documents show that the mileposts increase from here.
 However, the FRA grade crossing database shows that the mileposts start at Florence Junction and increase as they head towards Florence.